Ana içeriğe atla

 Parametreler

-Links package from <dir> folder to node_modules of package from where you're executing this command or specified via --dir option.
+Links package from <dir> directory to node_modules of package from where you're executing this command.

 For example, if you are inside ~/projects/foo and you execute pnpm link ../bar, then a link to bar will be created in foo/node_modules/bar.

-Links package from location where this command was executed or specified via --dir option to global node_modules, so it can be referred from another package with pnpm link --global <pkg>.
+Links package from location where this command was executed to global node_modules, so it can be referred from another package with pnpm link <pkg>.
 Also if the package has a bin field, then the package's binaries become available system-wide.

-Links the specified package (<pkg>) from global node_modules to the node_modules of package from where this command was executed or specified via --dir option.
+Links the specified package (<pkg>) from global node_modules to the node_modules of package from where this command was executed.

 Use Cases